-The Ophthalmology consultants and senior orthoptists have been identifying and prioritising patients who need to be seen first as services re start.
+The Ophthalmology consultants and senior orthoptists have been identifying and prioritising patients who need to be seen first.
 Contact will be made to arrange appropriate appointments.

 If you are an existing patient and feel you have an urgent problem please ring 0113 2064736 to discuss your situation with an orthoptist.

 Our current patient information leaflets can be found here.